blues/app-accelerators/57-propane-lpg-tank-fill-telemetry/README.md

 - Refill event detection: when `fill_pct` increases by more than 10 % in a single sample cycle, emit a `refill_detected` note with the pre- and post-fill readings.
 This lets the dealer's billing system close the loop on deliveries without a separate ticket.
 - Per-tank consumption model: extend the EWMA with seasonal coefficients (summer vs. winter heating demand) so `days_until_empty` is corrected for known demand patterns, not just trailing-average consumption.
 - Over-the-air host firmware updates via [Notecard Outboard DFU](https://dev.blues.io/notehub/host-firmware-updates/notecard-outboard-firmware-update/) once the fleet reaches scale — a threshold recalibration or a new alert type can be pushed fleet-wide without a site visit.

+## 10. Troubleshooting

+**No device appearing in Notehub after power-up.**
+- Confirm the Notecard MAIN u.FL antenna is connected to an external antenna (not left stubbed internally).
+A missing or unplugged antenna will prevent cellular registration entirely.
+- Check that `PRODUCT_UID` is defined in the firmware and matches the UUID shown in Notehub under **Projects → ProjectUID**.
+- Verify that the 5 V step-down is outputting exactly 5.0 V (measured at Notecarrier +VBAT pad before applying load).
+- Check the serial console for Notecard and I²C errors.
+If unavailable, move the device to a location with strong cellular signal (≥2 bars) and reboot.

+**Device appears in Notehub but no events are arriving.**
+- Confirm the device is showing a recent session timestamp in Notehub (**Devices → [Your device] → Events → Device Activity**).
+A stale timestamp means the device is not connecting.
+- Check the Notecard's hub.status: connect via USB to the Notecarrier CX's USB-C port and open the [Notecard Playground](https://dev.blues.io/notecard/notecard-playground/), then issue `{"req":"hub.status"}`.
+The response should show `"mode": "periodic"` and `"outbound": 24` (hours).
+If it shows `"status": "error"`, the Notecard may not be properly associated with the project.
+- Verify that environment variables are being delivered.
+Issue `{"req":"env.list"}` in Notecard Playground.
+If the response is empty, the device has not yet received the fleet's environment variables — this can take up to 48 hours at the default 24-hour inbound sync cadence (see §5 step 3).

+**Fill percentage is incorrect or drifts over time.**
+- Confirm the tank capacity is set correctly in the environment variable `tank_capacity_gal`.
+An incorrect capacity will scale all fill percentages proportionally.
+- Verify the transmitter is wired correctly: the loop supply must come from the 24 V boost converter output (not the 12 V rail), and the shunt-to-GND junction must connect to A0.
+At an empty tank (float at bottom), measure A0 with a meter — it should read ~0.48 V. At a full tank, it should read ~2.40 V.
+- If the fill reading is consistently high or low across the full range, the transmitter may have a non-standard live-zero or span.
+See §8 "Commissioning calibration" for how to adjust `sensor_empty_ma` and `sensor_full_ma`.

+**Alerts are firing constantly, or false `sensor_fault` alerts.**
+- A `sensor_fault` alert indicates the transmitter current is outside the 3.5–21 mA window (open circuit or short).
+Check the loop wiring: confirm both conductors from the transmitter are connected and not damaged, and that the shunt resistor is solidly connected.
+- High-consumption alerts may be false positives after a refill event.
+The firmware requires `consumption_alert_streak` consecutive above-threshold cycles before alerting; increase `consumption_alert_streak` in environment variables to reduce sensitivity to post-refill transients.
+- Set `alert_cooldown_hr` to increase the minimum hours between repeated alerts of the same type.

+**Very high or very low current readings in serial debug.**
+- The firmware reads the transmitter current every sample cycle and prints it to the serial console (USB-C on the Notecarrier CX).
+At an empty tank you should see ~4.0 mA; at a full tank, ~20.0 mA.
+If readings are consistently outside this range, re-check the shunt wiring and the 24 V boost converter output voltage (should be exactly 24 V measured at the transmitter + terminal with no load attached).

+**Battery drains quickly / device stops after a few hours.**
+- Confirm the host is actually entering deep sleep.
+The firmware calls `NotePayloadSaveAndSleep` after each sample cycle; if this fails, the host will run continuously and drain the battery in hours.
+Check that `card.attn` is properly wired (see §4 Step 5) and that the ATTN signal is reaching the Cygnet host.
+- If using the Mojo for validation, confirm it is removed before field deployment.
+The Mojo adds a continuous measurement load even during deep sleep.
+- For satellite deployments (Starnote), review the [Satellite Best Practices guide](https://dev.blues.io/starnote/satellite-best-practices/) — satellite sessions draw more power than cellular sessions and may require a larger battery or solar panel.

+**WiFi is not connecting even after credentials are set.**
+- WiFi credentials are delivered via environment variables and applied on the next inbound sync.
+At the default 24-hour report cadence, inbound syncs occur every 48 hours — **credentials may take up to 48 hours to reach the device**.
+Temporarily lower `report_interval_hr` to 1 hour to speed delivery, then restore the original value after confirming connection.
+- Alternatively, set WiFi credentials via USB at the bench (see §5 step 3) before sealing the enclosure.
+- If the Notecard has a WiFi stub antenna inside the enclosure, it may not have sufficient signal.
+If the enclosure is metal, route the WiFi pigtail externally through Gland 4.

 ## 10. Summary